-Well-being, Learning & Professional Development (MA)
+Well-being, Learning and Professional Development (MA)

 This innovative postgraduate programme offers students the opportunity to engage in key academic debates relating to supporting the education and well-being of learners in a variety of settings.